top of page

 "Mama, I Made It!": Crafts for High School Teens

-1. Pressed Flower Clay Dish – This craft combines nature and art into a gorgeous trinket dish for Mom.
+1. Pressed Flower Clay Dish.
+This craft combines nature and art into a gorgeous trinket dish for Mom.
 Your teen will roll out air-dry or polymer clay into a small dish shape, then press dried flowers and leaves into the clay.
 Once set, paint the trim gold and seal the dish with Mod Podge.
-The result is an elegant keepsake that looks boutique-worthy!
+The result is an elegant keepsake that looks boutique-worthy.

-2. Butterfly Garden Jewelry Box – For this craft, teens decorate a wooden jewelry box with paint, decorative paper, and optional 3D butterfly accents.
+2. Butterfly Garden Jewelry Box.
+For this craft, teens decorate a wooden jewelry box with paint, decorative paper, and optional 3D butterfly accents.
 Using decoupage (Mod Podge), they can apply scrapbook paper or printed designs onto the box and add small clay or paper butterflies on top.
-Customize the design to Mom’s tastes – butterflies, flowers, geometric patterns, you name it.
-This custom jewelry box is a one-of-a-kind Mother’s Day gift that's practical and memorable.
+Customize the design to Mom's tastes: butterflies, flowers, geometric patterns, you name it.
+This custom jewelry box is a one-of-a-kind Mother's Day gift that's practical and memorable.
+Pro Tip: Present the box with a handwritten note or a hand-picked piece of jewelry inside.

 Learn how to decorate this decoupage box on Mod Podge Rocks.

-This is a great DIY gift for teens: they get a project to be proud of, and Mom gets a little time to relax.
+This is a great DIY gift for teens.
+They get a project to be proud of, and Mom gets a little time to relax.

 Find a great recipe with measurements and precise steps over on My Weathered Home.
 (She even marks them with a vintage stamp!)